June 9, 1990: The day Monica Seles became the youngest Roland-Garros champion in history

-In 1989, Seles played her first full year on the Tour and, after claiming her first title in Houston, she played her first Grand Slam main draw at Roland-Garros.
+In 1989, Seles played her first full year on the tour and, after claiming her first title in Houston, she played her first Grand Slam main draw at Roland-Garros.
 This first appearance in Paris would be long remembered.
 In the third round, facing world No 4 Zina Garrison, 15-year-old Seles gave away flowers to the Centre Court public before crushing her opponent 6-3, 6-2.
-She went on to the semi-finals where she was narrowly defeated in three sets (6-3, 3-6, 6-3) by the then unbeatable Graf, who had won the last five Grand Slam tournaments.
-In 1990, Seles arrived in Roland-Garros as the world No 3 with her tank full of confidence, after winning five consecutive tournaments, including three on red dirt.
+She went on to the semi-finals where she was narrowly defeated in three sets (6-3, 3-6, 6-3) by the then invincible Graf, who had won the last five Grand Slam tournaments.
+In 1990, Seles arrived in Roland-Garros as the world No 3 riding on a wave of confidence, after winning five consecutive tournaments, including three on red dirt.

 Roland-Garros was the place where Graf had claimed her first Grand Slam title, in 1987, and in 1988, she had left her print by winning the shortest Grand Slam final in tennis history, beating Zvereva 6-0, 6-0 in 32 minutes.

 The facts: Seles becomes the youngest Grand Slam champion in history

 On June 9, 1990, a very exciting women’s final was scheduled at Roland-Garros.